In May 2018 there were widespread IT issues with Visa card payments in Ireland and other parts of Europe.

 - AIB Debit Card – Visa

 Banks that Issue Mastercard Debit Cards in Ireland

-The only two banks listed above that can be used without fees are N26 and EBS – both come with Mastercard debit cards .
-So if your main current account has a Visa debit card – it might be a good idea to open an account with one of these and try to keep a couple of hundred Euro in it.
+The only cards listed above that can be used without current account fees are N26 , Revolut and EBS .
+Both are Mastercard cards – so if your main current account has a Visa debit card – it might be a good idea to open an account with one of these and try to keep a few hundred Euro in it.

-The N26 account can only be operated online and the N26 debit card has extra advantages – such as no extra fees or charges when spending in foreign currencies.
+The N26 account is operated online and the N26 debit card has extra advantages – such as no extra fees or charges when spending in foreign currencies.
 (Other banks typically charge around 2% or 3% – more here about those bank charges)

-Revolut is a “global money app” – and it comes with a Visa Debit card.
-You can load it with a bank transfer from your main bank.
-No annual fees and no fees on foreign currency spending.
+Revolut is now a licenced bank in Ireland and it comes with a Mastercard Debit card.
+It is a good option to use as an alternative card to your main bank .
+You can load money onto Revolut with a bank transfer from your main bank or by debit card .
+There are no annual fees and no fees on foreign currency spending.

 Visa credit cards are currently only provided by AIB and PTSB in Ireland.
-All the other banks use Mastercard credit cards.
+All the other Irish banks supply Mastercard credit cards.